 The Christmas Cookie is a definite contender for the cocktail you’ll be sipping on Christmas Eve, after all the shopping is done, and the presents are wrapped, and stockings are stuffed.
 It’s the perfect form of liquid congratulations for a job well done.

 Since this drink doesn’t have any chocolate flavor on its own, it’s great served with chocolate cookies, candies, or any other sort of chocolate treat.
+(Pictured: Back to Nature’s version of Oreos, which I like much better than Oreos, and the ingredients list is a lot simpler.)
 Chocolate is a great complement to both the mocha and peppermint flavors in the drink.
 You can either pour this one into a chilled glass, or you can chill your bottles beforehand.
 I actually prefer to chill the ingredients, myself.

 Christmas Cookie Recipe